The seven principles of Kwanzaa

 Created in 1966 by Maulana Karenga, a black nationalist and professor of Pan-African studies at California State University at Long Beach, Kwanzaa became popular in the 1980s and 1990s in tandem with the black power movement -- making up the trio of winter holidays along with Hanukkah and Christmas.

-The holiday is defined by Nguzo Saba, or the seven principals.
-Each day of the festival is dedicated to a specific principal, marked by lighting a new candle on the kinara, a seven-branched candelabra.
+The holiday is defined by Nguzo Saba, or the seven principles.
+Each day of the festival is dedicated to a specific principle, marked by lighting a new candle on the kinara, a seven-branched candelabra.

 Even though Kwanzaa isn't as widely celebrated as it used to be, its seven principles still hold true for some.
-Here's a look at what those principals are, and what they mean.
+Here's a look at what those principles are, and what they mean.

 Umoja